SAIKIRANN226/AWS_DevOps_Notes/Ansible/Session-18.md

   ansible is sending "ping" and node is sending back "pong" that means connection is success.
 - Best example for Pull vs Push is a courier from Delhi to Hyd.

-### Example of installing nginx in the node server from the ansible server
+### Example of installing nginx in Node from Ansible
 - ansible -i nodeIP, all -e ansible_user=centos -e ansible_password=DevOps321 --become -m yum -a "name=nginx state=present".
-Here ---> (present = install ; --become = root user ; m = module ; a = arguments).
+Here (present = install ; --become = root user ; m = module ; a = arguments).
 - To start the server = ansible -i nodeIP, all -e ansible_user=centos -e ansible_password=DevOps321 --become -m service -a "name=nginx state=started/stopped/restarted"

 ### Shellscript (vs) Ansible
 - In linux everything we call as ---> Commands
 - In ansible everything we call as ---> Modules
-- Here we run one by one commands to install whatever, so instead we put these commands alltogether in one file and run the script, similarly ansible have modules (commands) to put together and run as a playbook and the syntax for the playbook is in YAML format, yet another markup language, example banking withdrawal form nothing but a predefined format.
+- Here we run one by one commands to install whatever, so instead we put these commands all together in one file and run the script, similarly ansible have modules (commands) to put together and run as a playbook and the syntax for the playbook is in YAML format, yet another markup language, example banking withdrawal form nothing but a predefined format.

 ### DTO (Data Transfer Object)
 Transferring data from one system to another.
 Some of the markup languages are XML,HTML,JSON,YAML etc. Example if you give your Facebook credentials in your laptop browser then how the credentials is transferred to the Facebook ?
-Through XML format (extensive markup language) is the most used, and popular markup language is html (hyper text markup language), JSON (java script object notation) and YAML also.
+Through XML format (Extensive markup language) is the most used, and popular markup language is html (Hyper text markup language), JSON (Java script object notation) and YAML also.

 ### Markup languages
-Refer this in your VS (concepts), just to know how the markup languages look like no need to practice this.
+Refer this in your VS (Concepts), just to know how the markup languages look like no need to practice this.
 But practice yaml in this concepts.
 Indentation is mandatory in this languages.
 - person.xml
 - person.json
 - person.yaml
 Note:- Inventory is a list of hosts that ansible server will connect to the different components, do this in the server after going to the ansible location.
 - ansible -i inventory web --list-hosts
 - ansible -i inventory cart --list-hosts